Unique continuation principles for finite-element discretizations of the Laplacian: Overview of the finite-element method

-We note that standard Lagrange finite elements use Lagrange interpolating polynomials as basis functions on each element with a given nodal set, $\{\bx_j\}$, with the nodal basis property that $\phi_i(\bx_j) = \delta_{i,j}$.
+Standard Lagrange finite elements use Lagrange interpolating polynomials as basis functions on each element with a given set of nodes, $\{\bx_j\}$, with the nodal basis property that $\phi_i(\bx_j) = \delta_{i,j}$.
+To generate the $H^1(\Omega)$-conforming spaces described in \eqref{Vhdef}, these nodes are chosen to ensure continuity between elements, leading to the requirement that there be a degree of freedom at each vertex of the mesh (where more than two elements are adjacent to one another) and $p-1$ nodes along each edge of the mesh.
+A consequence of this is that some of the nodes, $\bx_j$, must lie on $\partial\Omega$.
 This implies that if the node, $\bx_i$, associated with $\phi_i(\bx)$ is not on $\partial\Omega$, then $\phi_i(\bx)$ is an interior basis function.
 In this way, we partition the vector $u$ into two pieces: $u_I$, the interior degrees of freedom, and $u_B$, the boundary degrees of freedom.
 In what follows, we assume that $A$ and $M$ are permuted so that they can be partitioned similarly:

+A similar decomposition is possible for many other common finite-element bases, such as for problems in $H(\text{curl},\Omega)$ or $H(\text{div},\Omega)$ with suitable boundary conditions.

 With respect to this decomposition, the discretized Neumann eigenvalue problem \eqref{FEM:N} can be written~

 We will see below how \eqref{FEM:Robin2} can be interpreted as the Neumann boundary condition, whereas \eqref{FEM:Robin1} corresponds to the differential equation $-\Delta u = \lambda u$ with no boundary conditions imposed.